Aliases for CTCFL Gene

 GeneCards Summary for CTCFL Gene

-CTCFL (CCCTC-Binding Factor (Zinc Finger Protein)-Like) is a Protein Coding gene.
+CTCFL (CCCTC-Binding Factor Like) is a Protein Coding gene.
 Diseases associated with CTCFL include Silver-Russell Syndrome and Mental Retardation, Autosomal Dominant 21.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
-An important paralog of this gene is HINFP.
+An important paralog of this gene is RREB1.

 UniProtKB/Swiss-Prot Summary for CTCFL Gene